 I am not sure if I need to take Privates before classes.
 How can I tell?

-If you are not sure if you are ready for classes, then you can schedule either an introductory Private session or a 20 minute evaluation to help you decide.
+If you are not sure if you should take classes or privates, send us an email and ask us to give you a call.
+We can help you on the phone.
+If you’re still not sure, you can schedule either an introductory Private session or a 20 minute evaluation.
 Class students are expected to be able to keep up with the class flow and adjust their own Reformer springs & accessories.
 Clients with injuries are not always a good fit for group classes.

 What if I have an injury?